 When we bought our house 2 years ago, we moved from a 2-bedroom townhome in the city to a 4-bedroom home in the suburbs with twice the space.
 Needless to say, our son and daughter were finally going to have their own bedrooms so we let our daughter pick the paint color for her room.
 She was 4 years old at the time and I’m sure you can guess what color she picked.
 PINK!
 Around a year later she asked if she could repaint her bedroom purple because that was her new favorite color.
-We finally caved and let her update her bedroom and the result is this Girls Bedroom Decor with a Purple, Pink, and Teal Theme.
+We finally caved and let her update her bedroom and the result is this Girls Bedroom Home Decor that You Can DIY on a Budget with a Purple, Pink, and Teal Theme.

 Since our daughter was transitioning from a pink bedroom with mostly pink decor and we didn’t want to purchase all new purple items, I decided to incorporate pink into her purple theme.
 Knowing my daughter as well as I do, I knew she was also drawn to teal blue colors so I incorporated teal into the purple and pink theme.